helsing72/ops/Doc/TcpTransport.md

 # TCP Transport #

----

-Note, this transport only exist for C++ in an experimental implementation and is under development.

----

-The TCP Transport of OPS is based on TCP/IP as opposed to Muticast Transport which use UDP as the basis for communication.
-When you use TCP as the transport for a topic, OPS setts up a server on the publisher side of a topic which accpets connections from subscribers and sends data to the subscribers one by one over TCP when a write operation i called on the publisher.
+The TCP Transport of OPS is based on TCP/IP as opposed to Multicast Transport which use UDP as the basis for communication.
+When you use TCP as the transport for a topic, OPS sets up a server on the publisher side of a topic which accepts connections from subscribers and sends data to the subscribers one by one over TCP when a write operation is called on the publisher.

 The TCP transport can be useful in network environments with high IP package losses and/or for communicating over the Internet.